 However, many of us have known the frustration of trying to pull-start an engine, especially once it gets older.
 But with electric start, you just plug into an extension cord and push a button.
 Key start offers you another easier alternative to pull-starting.

-Professional grade two-stage snow blowers all come with electric/key start, but other grades and types can be found with this feature as well.
+Professional grade two-stage snow blowers all come with an electric/key start, but other grades and types can be found with this feature as well

 Many snow blowers today feature speed control, allowing you to increase or decrease the speed of the drive system.
 Having more speed options allows for better control when running into more compacted or extra fluffy snow.